 Through collective impact with support from the library community, we are seeking the following outcomes:

-- Blackstone Publishing will stop the embargo of eAudiobooks.
+- Blackstone Publishing will stop its embargo of new release eAudiobooks.

-- Macmillan Publishers will not embargo eBooks on November 1.
+- Macmillan Publishers will stop its embargo of new eBooks.

 - Other publishers will rethink the premise that libraries will continue to do business with them regardless of the barriers publishers implement.